-You may be put into that box for a very specific reason, usually at the hands of someone else’s authority or ruling.
+You may be put into that crate for a very specific reason, usually at the hands of someone else’s authority or ruling.
 But oftentimes the only way through is by surrendering your need for control, and accepting the fact that you may need help or deserve to be where you are.
 Well I guess unless you are an escape artist.
 Then you’ve found the loophole in my analysis.

 But if you are not an escape artist and have no other option than to address the circumstance at hand that probably means you must accept that this time, you can’t get out on your own.
 Either that or it was your own fault that you are and will remain in this very uncomfortable ‘holding cell’ for the foreseeable future.

-Physical boxes are used when people get arrested and incarcerated.
+Physical crates are used when people get incarcerated.
 They are used when people are sent into retirement homes.
 They are used to house recovering addicts.
 They can be used to hospitalize you against your will.
 I’m sure the list goes on but that’s all I’ve got right now.
 Because while this post may sound very riddle-y and roundabout (I easily veer off track when I am trying to make sense of my own mind) it’s about one very specific thing.
 My first hospital stay, and the first time someone questioned the possibility that I had inherited from a family member, a mood disorder.

-I guess what I am trying to say though is this, no matter the circumstances, I think the boxes of life are where immense growth takes place.
+I guess what I am trying to say though is this, no matter the circumstances, I think the crates of life are where immense growth takes place.
 Big, small, momentarily, permanently.
 Whether the experience is traumatic and excruciating or easy peasy lemon squeezy.
 You will get through it.
 You are resilient.

 You’ll think your way out of that god damn crate.
 Believe that.